 While the card is inserted, your computer may not enter the Hibernate power management mode.
 It may enter Standby mode.
-It is recommended that you remove the card before your computer enters Hibernate mode by pressing the <Fn>+<F12> keys or by using the PowerPanel Utility, and when it is set to enter Hibernate automatically while using a battery as the source of power.
+It is recommended that you remove the card before your computer enters Hibernate mode by pressing the <Fn>+<F12> keys, and when it is set to enter Hibernate automatically while using a battery as the source of power.